mdavids/rfc/content/draft-davids-forsalereg-08.md

 The content value provides information to interested parties as explained in (#introsect).

-In the absence of a tag-value pair, processors **MAY** assume that the domain is for sale.
+If no tag-value pair is present but a valid version tag is, processors **MAY** assume that the domain is for sale.
 In such cases, processors **SHOULD** determine how to proceed.
-One possible approach is to indicate that the domain is for sale and to use traditional methods, such as WHOIS or RDAP, to obtain contact
+One possible approach is to indicate that the domain is for sale and to use traditional methods, such as WHOIS or RDAP, to obtain contact information:
-information:

 ```
 _for-sale.example.com.
 IN TXT "v=FORSALE1;"